xkmato/uvocollab/UvoCollab MVP Task List.md

   - **Dependencies:** None.
   - **Acceptance Criteria (AC):**
     - \[ \] Firebase project is created.
-    - \[ \] Firestore, Firebase Auth, Firebase Storage, and Firebase Functions are enabled.
+    - \[ \] Firestore, Firebase Auth, Firebase Storage, and Backends are enabled.
     - \[ \] A new Next.js project is created.
     - \[ \] The Next.js app can successfully connect to the Firebase project.
   - **Status:** To Do